Skip to main content

 uses_nsec3booleanWhether the zone uses NSEC3 (true) or legacy NSEC (false)

-nsec3paramobjectParsed NSEC3PARAM: algorithm, flags, iterations, salt
+nsec3paramobjectParsed NSEC3PARAM: algorithm, algorithm_name, flags, iterations, salt, salt_length

 opt_outbooleanWhether the opt-out flag is set (exposes unsigned delegations)